Updated: Dec 7, 2020

 After a leisurely breakfast I wandered the streets.
 Granada has a good feeling.
-Overall it's as if I'm on some sleepy Carribean island, forgotten in a corner of the world.
-This place feels further from the U.S. than any country so far, which makes sense as it is on my trip, but miles different than Guatemala or Honduras.
+Overall it's as if I'm on some sleepy Caribbean island, forgotten in a corner of the world.
+This place feels further from the U.S. than any country so far, which makes sense, as it is on my trip, but miles different than Guatemala or Honduras.
 It's hot, humid, lazy and slow.
 As with each country I've been in, the people look distinctive to their nation.

 I spent a couple of hours wandering in the midday heat and humidity, draining me of any desire to do much, like the locals who sit in the shade and sleep.
 It's hard to explain, but Granada feels differently than anywhere else.
 It feels much like what I would expect Cuba to be like.

 When the direct sun dissipated as the day ended, I walked back to the lakeside where the nightly drum band was warming up.
 They practice for hours each evening by the water.
-As I stood enjoying the breeze in my face I heard someone saying "sail the bike to Panama on a German sailboat" and turned to see three guys talking and had to join the conversation.
+As I stood enjoying the breeze in my face I heard someone saying "sail the bike from Panama on a German sailboat" and turned to see three guys talking and sidled to join the conversation.

 Bas (center) was from Holland and is riding his MotoGuzzi from NY to Ushuaia.
 We're on the same sail date on the German sailing ship "Stahlratte".
 The other two guys, Brian, an advertising photographer from Kansas City, and the other whose name I've forgotten, a banker from Managua, had rented bikes and ridden the mountains around the area doing some mission work.
 The two were also working on a documentary about a man made famous in an iconic Susan Meiselas photo during the revolution.
 Rumors had always been that the man tossing the molotov cocktail had been killed, however they tracked him down and spent several hours filming his story.